Magical soufflés!

 Souffles are something that always impress and not especially easy to make, without having a few tricks up your sleeve!

-We've been practicing our soufflés for years and this started after I was served one by Christophes mother.
-She asked him to start by making the béchamel sauce - and seeing him whip that up without even a recipe or hesitation sent my heart soaring.. a French man who cooks - I was a goner!
+We've been practicing our soufflés for years and this started after I was served one by Christophe’s mother at their home in Antibes.
+She asked him to start by making the béchamel shortly after we had arrived for lunch, and I must admit, seeing him whip that up without even a recipe or hesitation sent my heart soaring.. a French man who cooks - I was a goner!

-Much is down to fresh cream from French cows eating beautiful and fresh field greens in the French countryside, the fresh bacon lardons coming as well from a small farm.
-Fleure de sel sea salt and freshly ground flour and churned butter all made by a French Patissier- who takes pride in being the best.
+Much of which is down to fresh cream from happy French cows, grazing on bucolic fresh fields of greens in the French countryside, the fresh bacon lardons are also coming from a small farm.
+Fleure de sel sea salt and freshly ground flour and French 82% fat fresh churned butter all come together to make a superior soufflé -

 Grand Marnier Souffle